mrsushll/Flask/README.md

 For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

+### Webhook Support

+This bot supports webhook-based updates for improved performance on platforms like Render.
+The webhook handler allows the bot to receive updates directly from Telegram's servers, reducing latency and improving reliability.
+See the deployment documentation for configuration details.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.